 With their sky-high instinctive intelligence and physical gifts, Whippets made some of the best hunters for hares, rabbits and other small game.
 Just check out their lightning quick speeds:

 The final component of dog intelligence is called adaptive intelligence.
-In short, this IQ refers to the dog’s ability to learn for itself.
+In short, this component refers to the dog’s ability to learn for itself.
 Without human training for commands, can these dogs learn from their past mistakes, environment and experiences?

 My whippet boy is a very clever dog.
 He will quickly disperse from the crime scene, leaving my dumb Rottie to take the blame.– Cayla (Horse and Hound)